Table of Contents

-Increasing purchasing power.
 FTA provides companies with preferential access to services sectors across international borders.
 From that, businesses in a member country can supply goods and services to a larger market, which means having access to greater purchasing power.
-The exporting companies take the greatest advantage from this.
+The exporting companies take the greatest advantage of this.

 As a business owner, free trade agreements are a great factor to seek for opportunities for business growth.
 Let’s take a look at major FTAs all over the world.

-CPTPP is considered as one of the largest free trade deals throughout the world.
+CPTPP is considered one of the largest free trade deals in the world.
 The agreement’s member countries account for 13.5% of the global economy.

 Below are key benefits for all signatories of CPTPP:

-Broadening market.
-Participating countries enjoy a myriad of benefits regarding tariff concessions, preferential access to certain sectors.
-CPTPP eliminates approximately 95% of tariffs for trade of goods for all the member countries.
-Therefore, all businesses have the opportunities to access larger markets.
+Participating countries enjoy a myriad of benefits regarding tariff concessions, and preferential access to certain sectors.
+CPTPP eliminates approximately 95% of tariffs for the trade of goods for all the member countries.
+Therefore, all businesses have the opportunity to access larger markets.

-- Commitments to encourage Small- and Medium-Sized Enterprises to take part in the international trade in the trade zone
+(3) Commitments to encourage Small- and Medium-Sized Enterprises to take part in international trade in the trade zone

-- Commitments to understand CPTPP’s benefits and maintain the economic development in the area
+(4) Commitments to understanding CPTPP’s benefits and maintaining economic development in the area

-This is a multilateral agreement which is built on existing bilateral agreements.
+This is a multilateral agreement that is built on existing bilateral agreements.
 RCEP is expected to reduce or eliminate tariffs of 90% for all participating countries.
-The agreement was created to encourage economic integration and improve global trade between RCEP’s countries.
+The agreement was created to encourage economic integration and improve global trade between RCEP countries.

-Here are key areas covered in the agreement:
+Here are the key areas covered in the agreement: